All Articles

 Tornado watches and warnings understandably confuse people, especially those who didn’t grow up near Tornado Alley, a famous stretch of the American heartland known to spawn an abundance of twisters each spring.
 Yet grasping the difference can help you assess how safe your travel might be.

-The National Weather Service — the organization that issues both watches and warnings6— defines a watch as an alert that tornadoes are possible and a warning as notice that a tornado has been sighted or is indicated by radar.
+NOAA’s National Weather Service — the organization that issues both watches and warnings5— defines a watch as an alert that tornadoes are possible and a warning as notice that a tornado has been sighted or is indicated by radar.

 When your area is under a tornado watch — or will be during a scheduled drive time or road trip, rethink your plans.
 If you’re under a tornado warning, stay off the road because there’s an immediate threat in your area.

-If you encounter a tornado while you’re in your vehicle and there’s no safe shelter nearby, Texas Ready says you should get out,7 find a ditch or low spot (not under an overpass), lie face-down, and use your hands to protect the back of your head.
+If you encounter a tornado while you’re in your vehicle and there’s no safe shelter nearby, the Texas Department of State Health Services says you should get out,6 find a ditch or low spot (not under an overpass), lie face-down, and use your hands to protect the back of your head.
 Translation: Don’t try to outrun the twister in your vehicle.

 Summer: All kinds of extremes